onur-zengin/python-cisco-iosxr/README.md

 __8. PROCESS (_Decision Making_)__

    The entire decision making logic resides in a function called _process().
 The main function constantly runs in
-    the background (as a daemon-like process) and use subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk_factor` in the preferred polling frequency, using the data collected by probe.
+    the background (as a daemon-like process) and uses subThreads to re-assess the usable PNI egress capacity and recalculate the actual `risk factor` as `actualPniOut / usablePniOut * 100` in the preferred polling frequency, using the data collected by probe.

    For any PNI interface and its available physical egress capacity to be considered 'usable', it must satisfy the
     following requirements;